-Hawaii Will Extend Its 14-Day Coronavirus Quarantine Through the End of June, Until July 2020.
-This is also reflected with many hotels' anticipated reopening dates but is expected to be updated soon.
+Updated: Hawaii Will Extend Its 14-Day Coronavirus Quarantine Through the End of July, Until August 2020.
+This isn't yet reflected with many hotels' anticipated reopening dates but is expected to be updated soon.
 Currently Four Seasons Lanai and Four Seasons Hualalai are all taking new reservations for dates starting July 1, 2020, while Four Seasons Maui has updated its calendar and is taking new reservations for dates starting August 1, 2020.

 Hawaii's 14-day quarantine for all arrivals was implemented March 26, 2020, and requires that all visitors stay in their hotel room or at home if visiting friends and family for 14 days.
 No quarantined visitor or resident may leave lodging for food or necessities (everything must be delivered); the only allowable reason is for a medical emergency.
 Violators are subject to a maximum fine of $5000, imprisonment for up to 1 year, or both.

 While Hawaii hasn't been anywhere near as effective at enforcing the 14-day quarantine order as, say, China, Hong Kong, Singapore, South Korea, and some other countries, it's nevertheless arrested several flagrant quarantine violators.
 Most recently, Tarique Peters, a 23-year old from the Bronx was arrested for violating Hawaii's 14-day quarantine order after arriving in Honolulu on May 11.
 He posted Instagram photos of himself on the beach, on a surfboard, and walking in Waikiki.
 Peters' bail has been set at $4000.

 At time of writing, Hawaii has over 630 coronavirus cases and 17 deaths.
 Hawaii's stay at home orders and strict quarantine has helped to give it one of the lowest rates of COVID-19 deaths per capita in the U.S.